 - wide-scale rainwater reclamation through rainbarrels and cisterns, where there is little permeable recharge area;

 - purifying and recycling waste water;

 - and lastly, desalination.

 Desalination offers little immediate hope for creating fresh water because it is a very expensive and ecologically challenging technology.
 So we need to do other things now to decrease our fresh water consumption.

-Some things we can do, such as installing greywater systems or waterless toilets, are technological fixes we can do at home.
-Others, such as restructuring sewer systems or recycling waste water, will require us to lobby our local and federal government officials.
+Some conservation measures, such as installing greywater systems or waterless toilets, are technological fixes we can all do at home today.
+Others, such as offering appliance rebates, restructuring sewer systems or recycling waste water, will require us to lobby our local and federal government officials.

-And, most importantly, we need to give people incentives to do many of the things we already know how to do to use less water, like using drip irrigation instead of sprinklers, or using low-flow showerheads.
+Most importantly, we need to give people incentives to do the things we already know how to do to use less water, like fixing leaks, upgrading appliances, using drip irrigation instead of sprinklers, or using low-flow showerheads.

 Saving Water Starts at Home

 Saving water is even more important if you live in a dry climate where there are water restrictions or drought conditions, like San Diego, Phoenix, or Denver.
 But even if you live where rainfall is plentiful, a few easy changes can save you at least $200 per year on your water and sewer bills, and help protect ground water supplies and reservoirs from depleting too quickly.

 It’s important to be aware of the “footprint” we create with how we live our lives, and you might be surprised by just how much water you are using every day.
 Start by calculating your water footprint to see just how much water you and your family use each day.
 Then, once you know, you can choose the best strategies for reducing your usage.